scalapb/ScalaPB/docs/src/main/markdown/common-protos.md

 Each of these packages require you to add two library dependencies in your `build.sbt`:

-* The depenendcy with the `"protobuf"` unpacks the protos from the jar.
+* The dependency with the `"protobuf"` unpacks the protos from the jar.
 This allows the protos in your own project to "import" the third-party protos (without this, protoc would fail with an error like: `"Import was not found or had errors"`)